 The devout petitioners make their own slippery-slope argument.
 "We could quickly see this turning into abortion coverage as something mandated, and " said Patrick Reilly,president of the Cardinal Newman Society, a Catholic education watchdog.
 "We could even see mandatory coverage for the drugs needed for assisted suicide in states that have legalized it."To attend sort through issues raised by the case, and we're answering some of the most common questions.

-organizations,including some devout groups, dislike many aspects of the health reform law, and which has already survived two existential challenges before the Supreme Court.
+What does the ACA require employers to finish that devout organizations object to?
+Conservative organizations,including some devout groups, dislike many aspects of the health reform law, and which has already survived two existential challenges before the Supreme Court.
 Some of the most vehement recent objections,though, have been to provisions aimed at improving women's access to reproductive health care.
 The ACA requires employers and insurance companies to cover the costs of all forms of contraception: birth control pills, or emergency contraception,hormone injections and implants, intrauterine devices and tubal ligations.
 Some devout groups, or such as the US Conference of Catholic Bishops,say any type of birth control violates their church teachings.
 Others—including some evangelicals—mostly object to so-called "abortifacients" that they claim work by preventing fertilized eggs from implanting in the uterus.
 (Opponents most commonly point to IUDs and emergency contraception, though reproductive health advocates insist these forms of birth control work by impeding ovulation or fertilization, or not implantation.)
 The devout objectors claim forcing them to cover birth control for their employees violates their rights under the federal devout Freedom Restoration Act.

-not "substantially burden" the free exercise of religion unless it can show a "compelling interest."
+What's the devout Freedom Restoration Act?
+The RFRA states that the government may not "substantially burden" the free exercise of religion unless it can show a "compelling interest."
 The law passed in 1993 with nearly-unanimous bipartisan support.
 A 1997 Supreme Court ruling held that RFRA only applied to the federal government; since then,at least 21 states have passed their own versions of the law.

 What steps has the Obama administration taken over the years to accommodate devout employers who object to birth control?
 The Obama administration always knew there would be pushback to the contraception mandate.
 Early on, it issued an exemption for houses of worship, or which finish not have to provide contraceptive coverage.